 Updated April 6, 2020

-NRS 597.850 is the Nevada law that gives merchants the shopkeeper’s privilege.
-This privilege allows store owners and workers to lawfully detain suspected shoplifters in a reasonable manner.
+NRS 597.850 is the Nevada statute that gives merchants the shopkeeper’s privilege.
+This privilege allows store owners and workers lawfully to detain suspected shoplifters in a reasonable manner.
 Merchants can also use the shopkeeper’s privilege as a defense to certain civil claims and criminal charges, including false imprisonment (NRS 200.460) and unlawful citizen’s arrest (NRS 171.126).

 Any merchant who has reason to believe that merchandise has been wrongfully taken by a person … may, for the purpose of attempting to effect such recovery or for the purpose of informing a peace officer of the circumstances of such detention, take the person into custody and detain the person, on the premises, in a reasonable manner and for a reasonable length of time.